Junfei-Z/junfei-z.github.io/content/research/Minimizing Maximum Age of Service in Virtualized Green IoT Networks/index.md

 ## Broader Impact
 The proposed system lays groundwork for **energy-aware, delay-sensitive IoT applications**, especially in **remote or energy-constrained environments**.
 The results provide insights into the tradeoffs between **computation freshness**, **resource allocation**, and **green network deployment** strategies.

-📄 [IEEE Transactions on Mobile Computing Submission] — Coming Soon
+📄 [IEEE Transactions on Services Computing Submission] — Coming Soon